-In those instances where the employee's medical insurance premium is less than the City's monthly contribution, the difference between said cafeteria dollar amounts shall be provided in the form of bimonthly cash disbursements (payable 24 times per year).
+For employees hired on or before May 1, 2018, in those instances, where the employee's medical insurance premium is less than the City's monthly contribution, the difference between said cafeteria dollar amounts shall be provided in the form of bi-monthly cash disbursements (payable 24 times per year).
 Cash disbursements to the employee are subject to being taxed, pursuant to the appropriate tax codes.